dsadaka/dans_utils/README.md

 ## Setup:

+You may clone this repo and skip to test 5 if you so desire.

-Create a new test directory
+1. Create a new test directory
-Create the two subdirectories: lib and spec
+2. Create the two subdirectories: lib and spec
-Place the above files in their respective directories (see comment on first line of each file) Place the Gemfile the top level directory bundle install --path .bundle
+3. Place the above files in their respective directories (see comment on first line of each file)
+4. Place the Gemfile the top level directory
+5. bundle install --path .bundle

 ## Test your installation: